Quantum backflow in biased tight-binding systems

 The case $\epsilon = 0$ simplifies considerably.
 In this situation, $\eta_1 = 0$ and we take $\eta_2$ as follows

-The choice of $\eta_2$ for odd $N$ is made in order to avoid the zero-moment state being considered twice in the state of eq. (\ref{eqn: wf1}).
-Thus the bounds of the flux given in eq.(\ref{eqn: bound1}) become
+The choice of $\eta_2$ for odd $N$ is made in order to avoid the zero-momentum state being considered twice in the wave function defined in eq.(\ref{eqn:wf2}).
+Therefore, the bounds of the flux given in eq.(\ref{eqn: bound1}) become

-Thus we have that eq. (\ref{eqn: sec2}) reduces to
+Thus, we have that eq. (\ref{eqn: sec2}) reduces to

 The effect of the parameter $\epsilon$ on the probability density flux is shown in fig.~(\ref{fig:fluxk2}).
 We observe that the magnitude of the bounds on the flux increases with $\epsilon$.
 This increase is more pronounced with $\lambda_{+}$, while it is comparatively milder with $\lambda_{-}$.
-An additional effect of the bias can be observed for the periodic chain, which exhibits larger oscillations of the flux far from the vicinity of $t=t'$, and these oscilations also increase with $\epsilon$.
+An additional effect of the bias can be observed for the periodic chain, which exhibits larger oscillations of the flux far from the vicinity of $t=t'$, and these oscillations also increase with $\epsilon$.